The fascination of the towns, the museums and the lakes in South Tyrol

 Day trip destinations in South Tyrol

-If one day you shouldn’t feel like cycling, hiking, climbing or skiing and, instead, have a look at our beautiful South Tyrol or should the weather forecast not be nice for some days of your hiking and skiing holiday, here are various recommendable day trip destinations in South Tyrol and surroundings:
+If one day you shouldn’t feel like cycling, hiking, climbing or skiing and, instead, have a look at our beautiful and South Tyrol or should the weather forecast not be nice for some days of your walking holidays and ski holidays, here are various recommendable fascinating day trip destinations in South Tyrol and surroundings:

 The Iceman on display at the South Tyrol Museum of Archaeology in Bolzano (South Tyrol, Italy) is one of the world’s best-known and most important mummies.